S1R4TH/Grok-Log-Extraction-Tool-Browser/docs/README.md

 # Select the Grok Export ZIP

-Select the original ZIP downloaded from xAI.
+Select the original ZIP downloaded from SpaceXAI.

 The tool recursively searches the ZIP and automatically locates: